async-labs/builderbook/README.md

 - Go to the app, click "Connect Github".

 - Click "Add Book".
+Enter details and select the Github repo you created.

+- Click "Save".

 ## Deploy
-- Install now: `npm install -g now`
+- Install now: `npm install -g now`.

-- Point your domain to Zeit world nameservers: [three steps](https://zeit.co/world#get-started)
+- Point your domain to Zeit world nameservers: [three steps](https://zeit.co/world#get-started).

 - Check the `now.json` file.
 If you are using `dotenv` and `.env` for env variables, no need to change `now.json`.
 If you make changes to the app, check up how to [configure now](https://zeit.co/docs/features/configuration).